In this InDesign tutorial, I will be showing you how to create an interactive button that will take you to a URL when it is clicked.

 You should now have a working button.
 To test your button you will find a button at the bottom of the window which looks like the one below.
 This will let you preview the spread where the button is.

-If you want to learn more about InDesign, then take a look at our Adobe InDesign Training Courses.
+If you want to learn more about InDesign, then take a look at our Adobe InDesign Courses which run in London and across the South of the UK.

 Want to learn more about the InDesign workspace?
 Find out more by following this link.